 Can I do a self-guided food tour in Ho Chi Minh City?

 A Ho Chi Minh City food tour itinerary is ultimately about more than individual dishes — it is a way to experience the rhythm, warmth, and creativity of Vietnamese culture from the inside.
 Every neighborhood has its own signature flavors, every vendor has a recipe passed through generations, and every meal is an invitation to slow down and connect.
 Whether you are following this guide for a single morning or building it into a week-long Saigon adventure, come with an open mind and an empty stomach.
 The city will handle the rest.
-For more Vietnam travel planning, explore our Ho Chi Minh City must-see attractions guide and our complete Hanoi food guide for comparing northern and southern Vietnamese cuisines.
+For more Vietnam travel planning, explore our best things to do in Ho Chi Minh City guide and our complete Hanoi food guide for comparing northern and southern Vietnamese cuisines.